Andrekukshinov/contribution_mjs/goal/basicSyntax/basicSyntax.md

 tasks:
 1) 19.7 -> int + find a way to perform a correct casting (rounding)
-2) chose the necessary primitive type to make it work X\0.
+2) exercise pre and post increments
 3) sout(3*4 + " " + 9)
-4) if number is positive -> sout true, otherwise false (no if)
-5) exercise pre and post increments
-6) operator precedence task
+4) operator precedence task

 ##FINAL MODULE TASK
 1) make sout false, using  9, -17
 2) assign 300 to byte and multiply it by 4 and see the result
+3) choose the necessary primitive type to make it work X\0.
+4) if number is positive -> sout true, otherwise false (no if)
+5) revert the number
+6) find the sum of all digits in a number
+7) write down the formula
 ------------------------------------------------------------

 5) intro to java key points(identifiers, literals, variables, primitives, types, visibility scopes ):